Eleanor cross: Purpose and parallels

+Eleanor has subsequently been an unclear and contested figure in English history.
+Since her death, she has been portrayed in both positive and negative lights, with romantic and aggressive portrayals, focusing on her relationship with Edward or her rôle as a Spanish, foreign monarch.

 Commemoration

 Tomb monuments

 Both the burial of Eleanor's body at Westminster and her visceral burial at Lincoln were subsequently marked by ornate effigial monuments, both with similar life-sized gilt bronze effigies cast by the goldsmith William Torell.
 Her heart burial at the Blackfriars was marked by another elaborate monument, but probably not with a life-sized effigy.
 The Blackfriars monument was lost following the priory's dissolution in 1538.
 The Lincoln monument was destroyed in the 17th century, but was replaced in 1891 with a reconstruction, not on the site of the original.
 The Westminster Abbey monument survives.

-Crosses
+Form and content of the crosses

 The twelve crosses were erected to mark the places where Eleanor's funeral procession had stopped overnight.
+They take three part form, with the royal arms in the lower part, and statues of Eleanor above.
+In these, her crowned head is bowed, and she holds a sceptre.
+Her posture draws on Marian imagery to suggest grace and submission, and the imagery echoes that of her tombs.
+According to historian Paul Binski, their "elaborate display" conveys power as part of an authoritarian project; her statues' gaze should be interpreted as active, gazing out from a protected height onto her territory.
+They had a function that was both spiritual and temporal, binding localities with the source of power on earth, at Westminster.

+Construction of the crosses

 Their construction is documented in the executors' account rolls, which survive from 1291 to March 1294, but not thereafter.
 By the end of that period, the crosses at Lincoln, Hardingstone, Stony Stratford, Woburn, Dunstable, St Albans and Waltham were complete or nearly so, and those at Cheapside and Charing in progress; but those at Grantham, Stamford and Geddington apparently not yet begun.
 It is assumed that these last three were erected in 1294 or 1295, and that they were certainly finished before the financial crisis of 1297 which brought a halt to royal building works.
 A number of artists worked on the crosses, as the account rolls show, with a distinction generally drawn between the main structures, made locally under the direction of master masons appointed by the King, and the statues of Eleanor, made of Caen stone, and other sculptural details, brought from London.
 Master masons included Richard of Crundale, Roger of Crundale (probably Richard's brother), Michael of Canterbury, Richard of Stow, John of Battle and Nicholas Dymenge.
 Sculptors included Alexander of Abingdon and William of Ireland, both of whom had worked at Westminster Abbey, who were paid £3 6s.
 8d. apiece for the statues; and Ralph of Chichester.